Orphaned Land: All Is One (2013–2016)

 Orphaned Land released their fifth album, entitled All is One, on 24 June 2013.
 This album featured a shift in sound for Orphaned Land, who took a lusher, more symphonic approach to the album than their previous releases, and who experienced a line-up change beforehand.
 Despite its optimistic title, the band considers it their darkest album thematically; albeit, musically it is their most accessible, least progressive, and lightest album, being nearly devoid of death metal influence.
 Farhi provided very few death growls on this album, and the highly acclaimed Israeli-Arab singer, Mira Awad, provided female vocals for it.

 On 7 January 2014, Orphaned Land announced on their Facebook page that guitarist, multi-instrumentalist, and co-founding band member Yossi Sassi had left the band.
 He was replaced by guitarist Idan Amsalem.

 Orphaned Land won the Metal Hammer award for "Global Metal Band of the Year 2014".
 The band also released a new music video for the track "Let the Truce Be Known," directed by Vadim Machona.

 Unsung Prophets & Dead Messiahs (2017–present)

 In 2017, former Genesis guitarist Steve Hackett contacted Farhi, in his search for artists that work for peace between people, and asked him to perform in a song about peace.
 The two sides immediately clicked and started collaborating.
 Together with Mira Awad, Farhi sings in the song West to East on Hackett's album, The Night Siren.
-According to Farhi, Hackett offered to either play a guitar solo on an Orpahend Land album or to pay Farhi directly for his performance, and Farhi chose the guitar solo.
+According to Farhi, Hackett offered to either play a guitar solo on an Orphaned Land album or to pay Farhi directly for his performance, and Farhi chose the guitar solo.
 Hackett appears on the song Chains Fall to Gravity from their upcoming album.